miriammugure/teach2give-interview_preparation/system-design_interview/README.md

 -You cannot desigm the system for a whole application in a single go , so you need to go step by step.
 Decide how you will connect  the components with each other eg connecting the server with a database or server with client.
 <li>Detailed Design
 -Analyze the system to fulfill non-funstional requirements.

 eg <ul><li>How do we scale an application through load balancing.

 <li>How would you handle filure of the application.
 </ul>
 <li>Identifying and Resolving Bottlenecks
 Bottlenecks are restrictive elements that limits the system's perfomance.
 eg Do you have nough replicas of the database to handle failures.

 ## SAMPLE SYSTEM DESIGN INTERVIEW QUESTIONS AND SOLUTIONS

 <ol>
 <li> How would you design a URL Shortening service similar to TinyURL?

 URL shortening service allows users to shorten the long URLs.
-REQUIREMENT CLARIFICATION
+<b>Requirement Clarification</b>

 <ul>
 <li>When you give a long URL as an input, it should return the shortened URL.
 <li>When you click the shortened URL, it should redirect to the original URL.